 This article can help if you want to:

-- learn about the causes of stress and how it can affect your teenager
+- learn about the causes of teenage stress

-- be able to spot the signs of stress in your child
+- be able to spot the triggers of stress in your teenager

-- help your child manage stress more effectively.
+- help your teenager to manage stress more effectively

-Stress is a normal part of life for teenagers and can be caused by many different things.
-The more we learn about stress, the better able we will be as parents to model the behaviours that can help our children learn to cope better with stress.
-Learning about why we get stressed and how to manage it more effectively is a great skill for life.
+Stress is a normal part of life for teenagers, and can be caused by many different things.
+The more you learn about stress in teens, the better you can be at modelling behaviours that can help children learn to manage it more effectively, which is a great skill for life.

-Common things that teenagers say cause them stress include:
+Why are teenagers stressed?
+Common challenges for teenagers that may cause them stress include:

 - homework and school (especially exams)